 Gas Networks Ireland,

-a public body fully owned by the State, owns, operates, builds and maintains the natural gas network in Ireland.
+a public body fully owned by the State, owns, operates, develops and maintains the natural gas network in Ireland.
 Gas Networks Ireland connects all customers to the network regardless of which natural gas supply company the customer chooses.
 The development and expansion of the natural gas network, including the connection of new towns, is a matter for Gas Networks Ireland.
 The Commission for Regulation of Utilities (CRU),